Psychology Post-Doctoral Residency Program

 GENERAL APPLICANT REQUIREMENTS:

-Review of applications will be ongoing, with a deadline for applications by January 13, 2014, with invitations for interviews made shortly thereafter.
-Applicants will be notified of offers by no later than March 14, 2014.
+Review of applications will be ongoing, with a deadline for applications by January 1, 2015, with invitations for interviews made shortly thereafter.
+Notification of offers is anticipated by 1/29/2015 for the Neuropsychology position and by 2/11/2015 for the Behavioral Pediatrics/Pediatric Psychology position.
 Offers will be extended pending final budgetary approval.

 BEHAVIORAL PEDIATRICS/PEDIATRIC PSYCHOLOGY RESIDENCY:

 This residency emphasizes training in behavioral health care across the full spectrum of pediatric patients.
-Approximately 50% of the clinical time will be devoted services to children with issues falling under the purview of behavioral pediatrics.
+Approximately 30% of the clinical time will be devoted services to children with issues falling under the purview of behavioral pediatrics.
 Behavioral pediatrics blends behavioral and pediatric sciences to promote health and well-being of children.
-The OHSU Behavioral Pediatrics Treatment Program emphasizes care to children with: toileting issues (e.g., soiling, bedwetting, delayed toilet training), tic and habit disorders (e.g., Tourette's, trichotillomania, body focused repetitive behaviors), and bedtime and sleep problems (e.g., bedtime resistance, night waking, C-PAP nonadherence).
+The IDD Behavioral Pediatrics Treatment Program emphasizes care to children with: toileting issues (e.g., soiling, bedwetting, delayed toilet training), tic and habit disorders (e.g., Tourette's, trichotillomania, body focused repetitive behaviors), common child rearing challenges (e.g., toddler tantrums, bedtime resistance and sleep problems) and adherence challenges in young children (e.g., CPAP non-adherence, difficulty completing required medical examinations).

-Please select the option "Search for Jobs" and enter in the code IRC41371.
+Please select the option "Search for Jobs" and enter in the code IRC45377.
 All applications must be submitted via this webpage.

 Please direct questions about this position to Dr. Kurt Freeman at email@example.com.